Graveman takes no-hit bid into 7th, A's beat Rangers

+ARLINGTON, Texas (AP) -- Kendall Graveman is the Oakland Athletics' ace in the absence of injured Sonny Gray, and pitched Saturday night like he deserves the recognition full time.

-ARLINGTON, Texas (AP) -- Kendall Graveman held Texas hitless until Mike Napoli homered with two outs in the seventh inning, and the Oakland Athletics beat the Rangers 6-1 Saturday night.
+Graveman held Texas hitless until Mike Napoli homered with two outs in the seventh inning, and the A's beat the Rangers and Yu Darvish 6-1.

-Graveman (2-0) gave up two hits in seven innings, striking out five and walking one.
-He won on opening day, too, starting in place of injured Sonny Gray.
+Graveman (2-0) gave up two hits in seven innings, striking out five and walking one primarily with an effective sinker.
+The 26-year-old righty won on opening day, too.

+''He's our ace of our staff right now,'' catcher Stephen Vogt said. ''Darvish was outstanding as well today in his own way, and Kendall outpitched him.
+He's the guy we know can go and do that for us every time out.''

-Graveman had allowed only one runner before Napoli sent a drive into Oakland's bullpen in left-center for his first home run of the season.
+Graveman had allowed only one runner and had a 2-0 lead before Napoli sent a drive into Oakland's bullpen in left-center for his first home run of the season.
+While he was aware of his no-hit bid, he said he was more concerned with a tight ballgame during his final inning.

+''You've got to continue to attack because you can't walk anyone and then the tying run's at the plate,'' he said.

+Napoli's homer relieved A's manager Bob Melvin of the burden of whether to allow Graveman, who threw 85 pitches, to continue with the no-hit try.

 A pair of A's relievers finished the combined two-hitter.

-Yu Darvish (0-1) allowed one run in six innings on four hits and three walks, striking out five.
+Darvish (0-1) allowed one run in six innings on four hits and three walks, striking out five.
 His 3-10 career record against Oakland is his worst against any big league opponent.

+Oakland's first run was scored by Matt Joyce following a leadoff walk on a 3-2 pitch that Darvish thought could have been called a strike.
+Ryon Healy followed with a double, and Joyce scored on a one-out grounder.

+''I've got to let it go,'' Darvish said of the walk through a translator. ''I've got to execute the next pitch and get them out.
+That was my focus.''

-Yonder Alonso homered during a three-run eighth.
+Yonder Alonso, who turned 30 on Saturday, homered during a three-run eighth.

 Jed Lowrie had three hits for the A's, including an RBI double.